-[18.1 In order to repay the obligations under this Agreement, the Borrower shall remit the relevant amount to the Agent’s Account (i) by the Due Time, for those obligations the Due Date of which is provided for herein, or (ii) immediately upon the Agent’s request, for those obligations the Due Date of which is not provided for herein.
+[18.1 [* In the case of Agent’s Account Repayment Method] In order to repay the obligations under this Agreement, the Borrower shall remit the relevant amount to the Agent’s Account (i) by the Due Time, for those obligations the Due Date of which is provided for herein, or (ii) immediately upon the Agent’s request, for those obligations the Due Date of which is not provided for herein.
 In such cases, the Borrower’s obligations to the Agent or a Lender shall be deemed to have been performed upon the time of the remittance of the relevant amount to the Agent’s Account.
-Provided, however, that if a Refinancing Loan is made in accordance with Item (i) of the proviso of Clause 7.1, pursuant to the application under Clause 5.5, the Due Time for the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan shall be postponed to the time that the Refinancing Loan is deemed to have been made pursuant to Item (i) of the proviso of Clause 7.1, and the payment obligation for the principal of the Individual Loan in relation to the Refinanced Loan shall be deemed to have been performed upon the time that such Refinancing Loan is made pursuant to Item (i) of the proviso of Clause 7.1.]
+Provided, however, that if a Refinancing Loan is made in accordance with Item (i) of the proviso of Clause 7.1, pursuant to the request in Clause 5.4, the Due Time for the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan shall be postponed to the time that the Refinancing Loan is deemed to have been made pursuant to Item (i) of the proviso of Clause 7.1, and the payment obligation for the principal of the Individual Loan in relation to the Refinanced Loan shall be deemed to have been performed upon the time that such Refinancing Loan is deemed to have been made pursuant to Item (i) of the proviso of Clause 7.1.
+If a Refinancing Loan is made in accordance with Item (ii) of the proviso of Clause 7.1, pursuant to the request in Clause 5.4, the payment obligation of the principal amount of the Outstanding Individual Loan Money in relation to the Refinanced Loan that corresponds to the Individual Loan Amount of the Refinancing Loan shall be deemed to have been performed upon the time that such Refinancing Loan is deemed to have been made pursuant to Item (ii) of the proviso of Clause 7.1.]